 "If the volume of the signal dips below X decibels, then decrease that volume by X decibels (or silence it altogether)."

 You'll have to find the right threshold so you aren't cutting off the trailing ends of your singer's vocals and set your release to the right value.
 You'll want a fast attack here.
-Explaining how a compressor works in full-depth is beyond the scope of this article, but there's plenty of information available online.
+Explaining how a compressor works in full-depth is beyond the scope of this article, but of course we've already covered studio compressors here.

 Now that you have the perfect take with all of the noise reduced and everything else playing back at consistent levels, you can go ahead and lay the ground work for your soundscape.